jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.1.17 SetNodataValue

-Assign a specified value in an input image to the NoData value.
+This tool will re-assign a user-defined background value in an input raster image the **NoData** value.
+More precisely, the NoData value will be changed to the specified background value and any existing grid cells containing the previous NoData value, if it had been defined, will be changed to this new value.
+Most WhiteboxTools tools recognize NoData grid cells and treat them specially.
+NoData grid cells are also often displayed transparently by GIS software.
+The user must specify the names of the input and output rasters and the background value.
+The default background value is zero, although any numeric value is possible.

 *Parameters*: